When you think of the word “yeast” what comes to mind?

 Nutritional yeast, this study shows, helps your body absorb more minerals.
 Not only that, the study suggests it helps your body get rid of mycotoxins.
 Mycotoxins are toxic fungus in your body.
 So not only does nutritional yeast not contribute to fungal infections, it may actually help prevent them.

-In addition, the study, which was published in the journal, Nutrients, suggests that nutritional yeast is good for gut health.
-That’s because it fortifies the epithelial barrier, which is the lining of the intestines that prevents food particles from leaking into the bloodstream.
-In other words, ‘nooch’ may help prevent leaky gut.
+In addition, the study, which was published in the journal, Nutrients, suggests that nutritional yeast supports gut health.
+That’s because it fortifies the epithelial barrier, which is the lining of the intestines that prevents food particles from leaking into the bloodstream (aka 'leaky gut').

 Other cherries on top for nutritional yeast: it’s high in protein and fiber relative to its serving size.